Review: Zhumell Z100 Telescope (Now Discontinued)

 • Lack of collimatability + short focal length makes for mediocre planetary views

-The Zhumell Z100, along with the Orion SkyScanner 100mm, was our cheapest ‘Editor’s Choice’ telescope until 2023–24, when both brands began hinting at their eventual discontinuation.
-It was the least expensive telescope I recommend for an adult user—offering nearly all the features of a larger reflector except in a much smaller package and at a much lower price.
+The Zhumell Z100 was our cheapest ‘Editor’s Choice’ telescope until 2023–24, when it began hinting at its eventual discontinuation.
+It was the least expensive telescope we were recommending for an adult user—offering nearly all the features of a larger reflector except in a much smaller package and at a much lower price.
 But still, it wasn’t going to do everything a larger and more expensive scope could do.

 The Z100’s Newtonian Reflector Optics